Assuming you’ve applied for the game design position you want. you’ll need to pass the game design test before you get offered interviews.

 So, let’s dive into it.

-What is a Game Design Test?
+What is a Game Design Skill Test?

-The point of the game design test is to for you to showcase your skills, your understanding of design tools, and your thought process.
+The point of the game design test is for you to showcase your skills, your understanding of design tools, and your thought process.

 The design test might be a written “paper test,” or it might include technical skills depending on the role (scripters or level designers might build something in an editor, for instance).
-Either way, the main focus is your design process.

 What’s important is showing what you can do, and applying your skills to a realistic situation.
 Aim to build something cool, but allow for some buffer time in case it takes longer than you expect.
 Managing time is important for any designer.

-Most designers assume the studio will expect you to turn in a full game design document.
+Most game designers assume the studio will expect you to turn in a full game design document.
 However, when answering a design test, you want to focus on the essential elements that make the design stand on its own.
 You won’t be there to explain your thought process while they review it.

 What Can You Expect in a Game Design Test?

-Typically the studio will give you one to two weeks for a design test, and often even ask when you want to begin.
 If something comes up and you need to take a bit longer, make sure you communicate and let them know (this action demonstrates your communication skills).

 Even though you have more time than an in-person skills test, be realistic about what you can do.
 You aren’t expected to have a full understanding of their game’s limits or to build something that takes weeks of polish and iteration.